pedroth/nabladown.js/README.md

 - `parse: String -> Tree`
 - `render: Tree -> HTML`

-The `parser` will produce a parsing tree (aka json object) from a string, and `render` will create HTML nodes from a parsing tree.
+The `parser` will produce a parsing tree (aka JSON object) from a string, and `render` will create HTML nodes from a parsing tree.

 ## Usage with Bundlers